 A short hallway leads to the utility room, where there is room to keep coats and boots, a washing machine, Belfast sink and separate WC.

 In the sitting room there is a wood burning stove, next to a cosy armchair and a large, comfortable sofa.
 There are plenty of books for you to delve into during your stay, from classic novels to local history books.
 You will also find a television, Scrabble and binoculars waiting by the window, ready to spot herons, curlews and avocets.
 There is wifi and mobile coverage throughout.

 The bedroom has a super king bed with a pocket sprung mattress, a chest of drawers and plenty of hanging space.
 The sunny window seat is the perfect spot to enjoy a cup of tea and a good book or just to sit and watch the ebb and flow of the tide.

 Next door is a well lit bathroom with a double ended roll top bath with shower attachment, a sink and loo.
 Fresh, white towels are provided.

-Not far from the terrace, steep steps lead down to a croquet lawn, and beyond to the jetty where you can swim at high tide or explore the upper reaches of the Tamar by canoe or rowing boat.
-A croquet lawn A footpath from the garden leads you straight into the woods and there are fantastic walks to be had all around the local area.
+Not far from the terrace, steep steps lead down to a croquet lawn, and beyond to the jetty where you can swim at high tide or explore the upper reaches of the Tamar by canoe, rowing boat or paddle board.
+A footpath from the garden leads you straight into the woods and there are fantastic walks to be had all around the local area.

 It may be hard to imagine today as you approach the cottage in its quiet clearing between the river and the woods, but the Count House (or 'Account House’) was once at the heart of the activity at South Hooe Mine.
 This is where accounts were held, records kept, miners paid and the rights to work in the mine were auctioned.